 - severe abdominal pain

-People at risk of complications, such as young children and older adults, should also see a doctor for treatment if diarrhea does not improve with time and home remedies.
+People at risk of complications, such as young children and older adults, should also see a doctor for treatment if diarrhea does not improve within 48 hours.